Bigrob7605/VPT-101/media/press_kit.md

 [Cut to: Global map with activity indicators]

-"50+ labs worldwide are already using our protocols.
+"Growing community of labs ready to use our protocols.
 Zero paywalls.
 Complete accessibility."

 [Cut to: Success metrics]